Supplies: Husband's old t-shirt

-My husband is a runner so he has/gets about a million gazillion t-shirts.
-I love grey and wanted to make it into my favorite style tee.
+My husband and I are runners so we have a million t-shirts.
+I love transforming these boxy, oversized tees into something I will actually want to wear other then for a nightgown.
+I love this heather grey and wanted to make it into my favorite style tee.
 I love the comfortable, effortless style of the dolman tee...

 This is awesome!!
 And your blog is pretty cool, you have some amazing "Re-Do's" :)